Henry Nicholson (cricketer)

 Henry Wheeler Lloyd Nicholson (1832 - 20 January 1858) was an English cricketer.
 Nicholson's batting and bowling styles are unknown.

-Nicholson made his first-class debut for Sussex against Nottinghamshire in 1853.
-He made ten further first-class appearances for Sussex, the last of which came against Kent in 1855.
-In his eleven first-class appearances for the county, he scored 272 runs at an average of 14.31, with a high score of 41.
-Nicholson also played first-class cricket for a handful of other teams.
-He played three matches for the Gentlemen of England, two matches for the Surrey Club (who he took his five first-class wickets for), and a match each for the South of England and a United England Eleven.
+Nicholson made his debut for Sussex against Nottinghamshire in 1853.
+He made ten further appearances for Sussex, the last of which came against Kent in 1855.
+In his eleven appearances for the county, he scored 272 runs at an average of 14.31, with a high score of 41.
+Nicholson also played for a handful of other teams.
+He played three matches for the Gentlemen of England, two matches for the Surrey Club (who he took his five wickets for), and a match each for the South of England and a United England Eleven.

 Nicholson died on the Mediterranean island of Malta on 20 January 1858.